Wir pflügen und wir streuen

 "Wir pflügen und wir streuen" (We plough and sow) is a sacred song about thanksgiving for harvest, with text by Matthias Claudius.
 It was first published in 1783 as Das Bauernlied (The peasants' song).
 It became a hymn, with melodies by Johann André and Johann Abraham Peter Schulz.
 It appears in the current German Protestant hymnal Evangelisches Gesangbuch as EG 508 with the latter melody, and is used mostly for the German Erntedankfest.
+The song is also known by its refrain, "Alle gute Gabe" (All good gift).
 Jane Montgomery Campbell translated it to English in 1861 as "We plough the fields and scatter".

 History

 The poem appeared first in 1783 as part of an article by Claudius in the fourth volume of Der Wandsbecker Bothe.
 Titled Paul Erdmanns Fest, it describes a fictional rural harvest festival.
 As its highlight, a song is performed, alternating a cantor and the choir of the other peasants who sing a refrain.

 The early version began with a line "Im Anfang war’s auf Erden", describing the beginning according to the Book of Genesis 1:2.
 It had 16 stanzas, and a refrain that was slightly different from today's version.
 Claudius added his own melody to the poem.